 SUMMARY AND CONCLUSIONS

-Main conclusions from modelling of PM
+Main conclusions from modelling of PM10

 With regard to the overall air pollution concentration and considering the fact, that the highest impact occurs during the period of low total air pollution concentrations (windy weather with good dispersion conditions), the impact of both studied dumps on the average annual concentrations of suspended particulate matter PM10 and PM2,5 may be considered as relatively insignificant and local (demonstrably the first hundred meters).
 However, the impact on the maximum daily values of suspended particulate matter PM10 is locally significant (potential to exceed the set limits).